gaospecial/ggVennDiagram/README.md

 let the generated ellipses have exactly one intersection for each combination.

+## Venn Diagram of up to seven sets

 From v1.0, `ggVennDiagram` can plot up to seven dimension Venn plot.
 We would like to acknowledgment the author of package `venn`, for his kind help on sharing the required shape coordinates for this feature.